-The credit risk associated with reverse repurchase agreements, bank deposits and liquid funds is minimal, since the counterparties are banks allocated adequate ratings by international credit rating agencies.
-Investment risk, as detailed in the Directors' Report included herein, or the risk that the CCP's counterparty in the investment of the CCP's cash margins or capital defaults, is mitigated by executing a highly conservative investment policy in accordance with Article 47 of the EMIR, which places priority on security of the investment at all times over profitability.
+The credit risk associated with reverse repurchase agreements, bank deposits and liquid funds is minimal, since the counterparties are banks that have been assigned adequate ratings by international credit rating agencies.
+Investment risk, as detailed in the Management Report included herein, or the risk that the CCP's counterparty in the investment of the CCP's cash margins or capital defaults, is mitigated by executing a highly conservative investment policy in accordance with Article 47 of the EMIR Regulation, which places priority on security of the investment at all times over profitability.

-The Company operates as the CCP for derivative instruments, equity transactions and public debt repos; therefore, it incurs counterparty risk.
+The Company operates as the CCP for derivative instruments, equity trades and government debt debt repos; therefore, it incurs counterparty risk.
 It hedges this risk by managing the collateral required of all market participants based on a sophisticated system of measurement and control of open positions that enables it to request additional collateral depending on the day-to-day activity of members in real time, under the terms set out in its Regulation and Circulars, and in prevailing legislation.

-The Company does not a significant concentration of credit risk.
+The Company does not have a significant concentration of credit risk.